iip-ecosphere/platform/platform/tools/Install/README.md

 This project contains a dependencies POM to install the basic parts of the platform so that a configuration via [configuration.configuration](../configuration/configuration/README.md) becomes possible as long as there is no UI.
 In essence, this will instantiate the platform server component, the ECS runtime, the service manager and an example service mesh.

 The details are described in the platform handbook.

-For short:
+For running the platform as well as for supporting the development of the platform, you need the platform dependencies:

 * Run `mvn install` in the folder `platformDependencies`.

+If you also want to install/execute the platform, also execute
   * Run `mvn package -DskipTests` in the *main folder* of the install package.
   * Modify `src/main/easy/InstallTest.ivml` in particular to reflect your IP addresses.
   * Run `mvn exec:java` in the *main folder* of the install package.